CMU-Perceptual-Computing-Lab/openpose/doc/installation/1_prerequisites.md

     - CMake automatically downloads all the Windows DLLs.
 Alternatively, you might prefer to download them manually:
         - Dependencies:
             - Note: Leave the zip files in `3rdparty/windows/` so that CMake does not try to download them again.
-            - Caffe (if you are not sure which one you need, donwload the default one):
+            - Caffe (if you are not sure which one you need, download the default one):
                 - [CUDA Caffe (Default)](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/windows/caffe_16_2020_11_14.zip): Unzip as `3rdparty/windows/caffe/`.
                 - [CPU Caffe](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/windows/caffe_cpu_2018_05_27.zip): Unzip as `3rdparty/windows/caffe_cpu/`.
                 - [OpenCL Caffe](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/windows/caffe_opencl_2018_02_13.zip): Unzip as `3rdparty/windows/caffe_opencl/`.